daniel-lima/aem-vltsync/docs/index.md

 4. Done!

-The sync status can be found at .vlt-sync.log, under the *Local path*.
+The sync status can be found at .vlt-sync.log, under the *Local Path*.

 For further information on installation and configuration, please refer to the Detailed Guide.